 What are the benefits of an Internship?
 First of all it’s a great learning experience!
 It’s a terrific way for a student to expand their education outside the classroom!
 In many ways the internship is like an extended field trip, but one with more responsibility and thus more opportunity for learning.
 Students obtain first hand knowledge about the day to day functions of a particular agency.
 They get a personal view of what it is like to work as a police or probation officer, a district attorney, a criminal defense lawyer, a corrections counselor, or a juvenile justice professional.
 A successful internship is a great resume builder, especially for traditional students whose work experiences may be somewhat limited.
 An internship is a great way to begin net-working, students will meet successful criminal justice professionals as they go about their everyday routines.
 Not only will you gain from personal interactions and interviews with these people, many times they will agree to become a reference for you, this is not an opportunity easily made in a typical university setting!
 Insiders may also have tips about upcoming jobs.
 While an internship is certainly not a guarantee of a later placement, many students “got their foot in the door” by completing successful internships.

 What is the time commitment per week?
 There are two options for students.
-CRJU 4910 A requires a minimum of 10 hours per week of work for 3 semester hours of credit.
-CRJU 4910 B requires a minimum of 20 hours per week of work for 6 semester hours of credit.
+CRJU 4910 A requires a minimum of 150 contact hours per semester.
+CRJU 4910 B requires a minimum of 300 contact hours per semester.

 What types of agencies participate?
 A wide variety of agencies participate in intern programs including: Office of Juvenile Justice (several locations including the Valdosta Office), District Attorneys’ (generally these Interns are assigned to the Victim/Witness Assistance programs), Probation, Parole, Police Departments, Sheriff’s Departments, State Corrections (generally these are limited to the Counseling Unit), Social Security Administration, Victim’s Assistance Programs, Department of Family and Children’s Services, and the Georgia Bureau of Investigation (very competitive).
 Keep in mind that filling out an application doesn’t guarantee placement, some internships are highly competitive and spaces are limited.
 Currently, most federal placements will require students to live and work in the Atlanta or some other metropolitan area.
 One of the most prestigious Internships in our area is at the Federal Law Enforcement Training Center (FLETC) in Glynco, Ga.
 This is a highly competitive placement with applicants from all over the U.S., not only must the student have an outstanding GPA they must apply several months in advance.
 Check the FLETC website for specific dates.